iro4sohho/sityou/Extractor.md

 ## Extractor object<br>
-+ extracts chatdata from video page.
++ extracts chat data from video.

 By specifying any ChatProcessor at processor parameter, you can process chat data after extraction.